the-technat/the-technat/content/posts/k8s_kubeadm.md

 One last thing before we can bootstrap our cluster is to choose a CNI for kubernetes.
 Although we could wait with that until kubeadm init is started we may need to set some flags in the init config to work with our CNI.

-As said I'm using cilium.
-Cilium has two options for IPAM, one beeing kubernetes and one beeing cluster-scoped cilium mode.
-I'm using the later and also use the kube-proxy replacement of cilium which means I can completly ignore the flags for service and pod subnets in kubeadm.
+As said I'm using Cilium.
+Cilium has two options for IPAM, one being kubernetes and one beeing cluster-scoped cilium mode.
+I'm using the later and also use the kube-proxy replacement of cilium which means I can completly ignore the flags for service and pod CIDRs in kubeadm.

 ## Bootstraping